ljdnielsen/pigeon_conservation/docs/notes/haplotypes.md

 4. **Annotation of consensus tree:**

     - **Support value discrepancy:**
     Before annotating the consensus tree we noticed a discrepancy in a support value between the direct PAUP output printed to the screen and the NEXUS file of the consensus tree saved directly from the PAUP output.
 Specifically the NEXUS file contained a basal support value of 200%, while the PAUP output printed to the screen showed the same branch with a support value of 100%.
 We noted that none of the support values printed in PAUP exceeded 100%.
 We then compared the support values of the consensus tree printed in PAUP with the NEXUS formatted tree visualized in iToL and confirmed that all support values matched except for the basal 200% value.
 We attribute this discrepancy to a bug in the conversion process from PAUP to a tree file, possibly associated with our choice to produce an unrooted tree and not include an outgroup.
-We imagined that we manually corrected the basal 200% support value to 100% in iTol.
+We imagined that we manually corrected the basal 200% support value to 100% in iToL.

-    - **Annotation of leaf nodes in iTol:**
+    - **Annotation of leaf nodes in iToL:**
     To annotate the tree with sample origins we created an annotation file for use in iToL.
 This involved merging the values of the columns 'COLLECTION_DATE', 'ORGANISM', 'COUNTRY', and 'COLLECTED_BY' of the metadata file 'data/metadata/__sample_origins.csv__' by '|' using Excel.
 For the 40 Goura specimens, this new column was copied together with the values of the 'ACCESSION' column to the bottom of an iToL annotation template, 'docs/templates/__annotation_template.txt__', the 'SEPARATOR' set to 'TAB', and saved as 'data/metadata/__goura_annotations.txt__'.
 The resulting tree figure was saved as 'results/figures/__goura.cytb.tree.png__'.
 We also made a tree labeled with only collection date, organism, and country of origin, as shown below:

 ![Goura Cytochrome B Consensus Tree](../../results/figures/goura.cytb.tree.blue.png)